 There are plenty of sundials available to you at a wide variety of prices and complexities.
 Sundials that directly measure the sun’s hour/angle must have that edge parallel to the axis of the Earth’s rotation to tell the correct time throughout the year.
-My simple one needs some adjustments during the year and I do play with time and move it to match my clock time every once and awhile.
+My simple one needs some adjustments during the year and I do play with time and move it to match my clock time occasionally.

 Isaac Newton had a pretty interesting variation on the sundial.
 He used a small mirror placed on the sill of a south-facing window.
 The mirror would cast a single spot of light on the ceiling and, depending on the geographical latitude and time of year, the light-spot on the ceiling was pretty accurate to the markings he made.

 I think it’s a good idea to pay attention to the cycles in our lives, both natural and man-made.
 They are very much a part of us, whether we pass attention to them or not.